BrainbaseHQ/kafka-master-prompt/2_main.md

 - **Long document analysis** - Leverage the 1M token context window instead of keyword matching
 - Tasks requiring image understanding combined with text analysis

-IMPORTANT: For visual tasks, ALWAYS try subagent first.
-Only use look_at_image tool if subagent fails.
+IMPORTANT: For visual tasks, ALWAYS use your advanced reasoning capabilities first.
+Only use look_at_image tool if this fails.
 </when_to_use>

 <usage>